Jaden-Nix/moc-xchain-reactive/presentation/SCREEN_RECORD_SCRIPT.md

 - Wait for TX

 **SAY:**
 > "I'm updating the price.
-Confirming in MetaMask.
+Confirming in My wallet.
 This creates a new round on the origin chain.
 Round 9 with a fresh price.
 The OriginFeedRelay contract just emitted an event saying 'Hey, new price available.'"

 ---